 10 Conclusions

 The crypto-currency market is volatile and in its infancy.
 This environment is risky for individual investors and the current tools these investors have to employ to help them make crypto-currency investment decisions is limited.
-In this paper we have presented a tool, Cryptovisor, that is 95.5% accurate in determining the buy, sell or hold position for Bitcoin.
-This tool uses a stochastic gradient boost classifier trained from a model labeled by an algorithm using multiple technical indicators to identify buy, sell and hold positions.
+In this paper we have presented a tool, Cryptovisor, that is 95.5% accurate in determining the buy, sell or hold trading strategy for Bitcoin in a bear market and outperformed baseline buy and hold strategy in both bear and bull markets.
+The tool performed as well as buy and hold strategy for both markets.
+Cryptovisor uses a stochastic gradient boost classifier trained from a model labeled by an algorithm using multiple technical indicators to identify buy, sell and hold positions.
+While the tool shows promise, it has not been fully tested across a range of data windows to ensure it is not biased.

-Being so young in the investment world, the crypto-market lacks market fundamentals making it difficult to be a knowledgeable investor.
+The crypto-market lacks market fundamentals because it is a very young asset with limited tools and market history.
 Through our research we have seen that the crypto market behaves differently than any other market.
 It is different from traditional commodities or equity market assets.
 Bitcoin and other crypto-currencies show signs of being a hedge against the equity market, similar to the commodity gold.
 Investors are utilizing the crypto-market differently and need tools to navigate the investment field of crypto-currency.

 We have also seen that sentiment analysis shows signs of being a key indicator in Bitcoin trends.
 The chatter in the social online environments tend to precede large spikes or valleys in Bitcoin.
 In the future, adding sentiment trend analysis to the Cryptovisor investment tool will further enhance the tool’s capabilities.